 Anton Heiller: 30 years on.
 Journal of the British Institute of Organ Studies 33 (2009) pp 116-135

 The First Eighty Years of Cowells of the Buttermarket, Ipswich, Printers, Stationers and Lithographers.
-Journal of the Printing Historical Society (Autumn 2016)
+Suffolk Review (New Series 67, Autumn 2016) pp.2-17.

 'A superabundance of hands': the printing industry's perennial 'apprenticeship problem'.
 Journal of the Printing Historical Society (Summer 2019) pp. 33-65.